A lower bound for the curvature integral under an upper curvature bound: Preliminaries

+A metric space is $C$-doubling if any metric ball can be covered by at most $C$ balls of half radius.
+A family $\mathcal M$ of metric spaces is \textit{uniformly $C$-doubling} if every element of $\mathcal M$ is $C$-doubling for fixed $C$.
+For any $M\in\mathcal M(n,r,V)$, the relative volume comparison \`a la Bishop-Gromov (cf.\ \cite[6.3]{N:vol}) shows that the volume of any $s$-ball in $M$ ($s\le r$) is bounded above by a constant multiple of the volume of the $s$-ball in $\mathbb S^n$, where the constant depending only on $n$, $r$, and $V$.
+Together with the absolute volume comparison of G\"unther mentioned above, this implies that $\mathcal M(n,r,V)$ is uniformly $C$-doubling, where $C$ is a constant depending only on $n$, $r$, and $V$ (cf.\ \cite[\S5.2]{LN:geo}).

-As in Section \ref{sec:intro}, let $\mathcal M(n,r,V)$ denote the class of $n$-dimensional Riemannian manifold with sectional curvature $\le 1$, injectivity radius $\ge r>0$, and volume $\le V$.
-The Bishop-type volume comparison (cf.\ \cite[6.1]{N:vol}), together with the volume bound, implies that this class satisfies the criterion of Gromov's precomactness theorem (note that such manifolds are compact).
-Thus any sequence in $\mathcal M(n,r,V)$ has a convergent subsequence in the Gromov-Hausdorff topology.
-The limit is a compact GCBA space of pure dimension $n$ (actually a topological manifold homeomorphic to elements of the sequence with sufficiently large indices; see \cite[1.3]{LN:top}).
+The uniform total boundedness implies that $\mathcal M(n,r,V)$ is \textit{precompact} in the Gromov-Hausdorff topology, meaning that any sequence in $\mathcal M(n,r,V)$ has a convergent subsequence.
+The limit is a compact GCBA space of pure dimension $n$ and with the same geometric bounds (for curvature, injectivity radius, and volume \cite{N:vol}).
+Moreover, by the stability theorem of Lytchak-Nagano \cite[1.3]{LN:top}, it turns out that the limit is a topological manifold homeomorphic to the elements of the sequence with sufficiently large indices.